Kalmantic/peakinfer/design/TokenOp Product Requirements Document (PRD) v0.7.md

   * Book (*Token Squeeze*)
   * OSS PRs (vLLM, SGLang, TensorRT-LLM)
   * Research papers (with optimization insights)
-* **Prototype TokenOp**: Proves orchestration across all 3 layers is real, not just narrative
+* **Prototype Peakinfer**: Proves orchestration across all 3 layers is real, not just narrative

 * **Customer path**: Approach 15 lighthouse accounts after trifecta, targeting \>60% response rate

 * **Acquirer angle**: Only orchestrator across Application, Serving, and Infrastructure layers → "Ubuntu for Inference"

-The platform transforms inference optimization from ad-hoc experimentation to systematic application of community-validated strategies across the entire stack, creating the knowledge network effects and technical authority that establish TokenOp as the definitive inference economics orchestration platform.
+The platform transforms inference optimization from ad-hoc experimentation to systematic application of community-validated strategies across the entire stack, creating the knowledge network effects and technical authority that establish Peakinfer as the definitive inference economics orchestration platform.